cirving19/wayfaircase/README.md

 - The original query (found in the .sql file `cirving_wayfair_case_queries`)
 - The resulting table in CSV format (found in the corresponding csv files)
-- My written notes explaining my approach (found in the corresponding text files)
+- My written notes explaining my approach (found in the corresponding notes files)

 ## Questions Overview